WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Adding a site to Kinsta

 If you want to add your own site, rather than take advantage of free migrations, it’s easy to do.
-Just click the Add site button and choose your desired data center:
+Just go to the Sites area click the Add site button.
+Then, you can choose whether to create a new WordPress install or clone an existing one.

-The dashboard is definitely a huge plus.
+The dashboard is definitely a big advantage of using Kinsta.
 Usable, uncluttered.
 A huge upgrade from cPanel’s gaggle of icons.

 The interface is just as slick when it comes to managing your site.